Iridar/WOTCIridarDynamicDeployment/WOTCIridarDynamicDeployment/ReadMe.txt

 // TODO: comments
 // TODO: Figure out the squad viewer redscreen
 // TODO: debug console commands for removing and adding DD unlocks
+// TODO: Pretty configs
+// TODO: Test everything with redscreens and check logs

 // Polish MCM
 // More Stuff configurable, if there is anything

 // Preload assets on turn start when deploy is available
-// TODO: Display concealment break info on resource bar
 // TODO: fix DD Deploy targeting sending camera to hell
-// TODO: Add a popup after Psi Gate research is completed?
-// TODO: Test everything with redscreens and check logs
-// Add an option to skip log warning about missing Configs for these:

-"IRI_DD_MissionsAllowTeleportOnly"
-"IRI_DD_SoldierClasses_DisallowDD"
-"IRI_DD_CharacterTemplates_DisallowDD"
-"IRI_DD_SoldierClasses_SparkLike"
-"IRI_DD_CharacterTemplates_NOT_SparkLike"

-DigitalUplink - increase range of DD deploy cast

 Sitreps:
 Airborne Insertion:  Begin the mission with a single Resistance Militia spotter.
 All XCOM units are deployed via Dynamic Deployment.